alicewriteswrongs/pyresolve/pyresolve.md

 any attempts to test for Python 2 compatibility, so it may not work with that.
 I am quite sure things are working on Python 3, however!

-We need to do a small amount of configuration to get Pweave to behave nicely.

 A note: Vim will open the file in Markdown mode (because it has the .md extension) but this may not be what you want - I would rather have syntax highlighting and plugins for the Python code when editing Python.
 So I did